 “Drivers looking to get the cheapest insurance premiums in North Dakota should maintain continuous coverage and avoid any lapse.
-When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren McKenzie, senior insurance agent, A Plus Insurance.
+When it comes to shopping for a new insurance company, discounts may be applied if the drivers have maintained continuous coverage, which will help lower the annual premium,” says Lauren Mckenzie, senior insurance agent, A Plus Insurance.

 Key Highlights